Hasona57/Smart-Road/Readme.md

 - The app gets data from the Firebase to display real-time data

 ## Changing the Raspberry Pi to match the budget
-- PI zero 2 W it is cheap but its ram and processor wont work for detection so we searched a lot until we found RP 3B+ which is not good for detection too but it is better than the zero 2 W and wont exceed the budget. and here is images for the least price we found
+- PI zero 2 W, it is cheap, but its RAM and processor won't work for detection, so we searched a lot until we found RP 3B+, which is not good for detection either, but it is better than the zero 2 W and won't exceed the budget. and here is images for the least price we found
 <div style="display: flex; flex-wrap: wrap; gap: 10px;">
   <img src="Images/cart1.png" width="300" height="300">
   <img src="Images/cart2.png" width="300" height="300">